KhanhNHB/FCoffee_Node_API/README.md

 ### 2023-03-05 update

 - Refactored MySQL connection to a proper common service.
+- Add log in Controller each service.
+Remove some file done need.
+- Upgrade library.
 - Added a docker-compose configuration file.

 If you are familiar to docker and you have docker installed on your machine and just want to run the project without issues please do: